Terra Preta de Indio

 Symposium and Workshop at the World Congress of Soil Science (WCSS) "Amazonian Dark Earth Soils (Terra Preta and Terra Preta Nova): A Tribute to Wim Sombroek" and Workshop "Bio-char as a Soil Amendment - Research Priorities and Challenges" in July 2006.

-On April 29-May 2, 2007, the International Agri-char Initiative (IAI), founded at the WCSS in 2006, held its first international meeting in Terrigal, Australia, and its second conference in newcastle, UK.
-Read more about it under http://www.biochar-international.org/.
-Information about the presentations will be posted there and some information can be found here.
-The next conference will be held in Rio de Janeiro in 2010.
+On April 29-May 2, 2007, the International Agri-char Initiative (IAI), founded at the WCSS in 2006, held its first international meeting in Terrigal, Australia, in 2007 with follow-up conferences in Newcastle, UK in 2008 and Rio de Janeiro, Brazil in 2010.
+Read more about past and future biochar conferences at http://www.biochar-international.org/.

 Biochar and Terra Preta in the popular press:

-Numerous articles, radio and tv shows featured terra preta and biochar in recent years.
-A combined set of media coverage on biochar and Terra preta over the past years can be found on our web page In the Media.
+Numerous articles, radio and TV shows featured Terra preta and biochar since 2002.
+A combined set of media coverage on biochar and Terra preta related to our work can be found on our web page: In the Media.
 Especially in the wake of our presentations at the American Association for the Advancement of Science in January 2006 and at the World Congress of Soil Science in July 2006, several articles appeared in the press.